niruc100/classify_claims/README.md

 - For convenience, we uploaded the predictions into the `output_data` folder, however, re-running the `eval_model.py` is fast.
 - Update: The notebook `Eval_train_val_test.ipynb` explores the distribution shift of the test set, that causes a significant performance drop for all models on the test set.

+## 9. Presentation

+The `classify_claims_presentation.pdf` provides a short overview of the project by presenting and discussing a single MVP3 classifier (Decision Tree Classifier) and its results.